-Changes of the server states described in the table above are also characterized by changes into temporal states, which are specified by RDG parameters.
+Changes of the server states described in the table above are also characterized by changes into temporal states, which are specified by RDS parameters.
 The parameters are described in the following table:

-Temporal state RDG parameter limiting the state [s] Description iNone RD_TIMEOUT_iNone Stable state iElection RD_TIMEOUT_iElection Election iWaitingHot RD_TIMEOUT_iWaitingHot Waiting for HS iWaitingReadyHot RD_TIMEOUT_iWaitingReadyHot Waiting for ready HS iStartingKernelToSBS RD_TIMEOUT_iStartingKernelToSBS Starting the server to SBS state iStartingKernelToHOt RD_TIMEOUT_iStartingKernelToHOT Starting the server to HS state iHotOrSBSToSBS_WaitForHot RD_TIMEOUT_iHotOrSBSToSBS_WaitForHot Waiting for HS after required change iHotOrSBSToSBS_WaitAnsConn RD_TIMEOUT_iHotOrSBSToSBS_WaitAnsConn Waiting for confirmation of SBS log on to HS
+Temporal state RDS parameter limiting the state [s] Description iNone RD_TIMEOUT_iNone Stable state iElection RD_TIMEOUT_iElection Election iWaitingHot RD_TIMEOUT_iWaitingHot Waiting for HS iWaitingReadyHot RD_TIMEOUT_iWaitingReadyHot Waiting for ready HS iStartingKernelToSBS RD_TIMEOUT_iStartingKernelToSBS Starting the server to SBS state iStartingKernelToHOt RD_TIMEOUT_iStartingKernelToHOT Starting the server to HS state iHotOrSBSToSBS_WaitForHot RD_TIMEOUT_iHotOrSBSToSBS_WaitForHot Waiting for HS after required change iHotOrSBSToSBS_WaitAnsConn RD_TIMEOUT_iHotOrSBSToSBS_WaitAnsConn Waiting for confirmation of SBS log on to HS

-In regard to the fact that RDG contains several running application servers which are ready to take over the HS function if the HS fails, it is of highest importance to ensure that several SBS servers will not change their states into the HS state when some communication routes fail.
-Such a situation may occur when the communication card of the computer with a running RDG member in the SBS state fails.
-From the RDG member's point of view, the HS has failed and it is trying to replace the HS and get into the HS state.
+In regard to the fact, that RDG contains several running application servers, which are ready to take over the HS function if the HS fails, it is of highets important to ensure that several SBS servers will not change their states into the state HS when some communication routes fail.
+Such a situation can occur, when the communication card of the computer with a running RDG member in the state SBS fails.
+From the RDG member's point of view - the HS has failed and it is trying to replace the HS and get to the state HS.

-To prevent the state described above from happening, each application server inserted into RDG tests the "visibility" of at least one IP address from given list using the ICMP protocol by means of the PING service.
+To prevent the state described above from occurring, each application server, inserted into RDG, test the "visibility" of at least IP address from given list using the ICMP protocol by means of the service PING.
 PING is not successful, if the service is terminated by an error or is not terminated within given time limit.
-If none of the addresses is visible, the status of the application server is changed into the state CS and is terminated.
+If none of the addresses is visible, the status of the application server is changed into the state SC and is terminated.

-List of IP addresses and time limit are part of RDG parameters:
+List of IP addresses and time limit are part of RDS parameters:

 Parameter Description

-NetCheck_Ping_TIME_OUT Time limit for the PING service [ms]
+NetCheck_Ping_TIME_OUT Time limitation for the PING service [ms]

-NetCheck_Ping1 ready STANDBY server
+NetCheck_Ping1 STANDBY server

 NetCheck_Ping2 IP address

 NetCheck_PingN IP address

-In real application, it is appropriate for each RDG member to check for presence of the other members and at least one computer that is not a RDG member.
-The consequence of this activity is:
+In real application, it is appropriate if each RDG member checks for presence of the other members and at least one computer, that is not a RDG member.
+Consequence of the activity is:

-1. Server refuses to run (and to change its status into the HS state) if all computers included in the PING service table are disabled (or unavailable to the PING service).
+Server refuses to run (and then changes its status into the state HS) if all computers included in the PING service table are disabled (or unavailable to the PING service).

-When you set the constant NetCheck_Ping_TIME_OUT, it is important for the computer, if it is not connected to the network, to detect the fact before finishing of the state iElection.
-If no address from the list is available, the server checks the list again before changing its status into the CS state.
-So, in the worst case, the server checks the list twice.
+When you set the constant NetCheck_Ping_TIME_OUT it is important, if the computer, which is not connected to the network detects the fact before finishing of the state iElection.
+If no address from the list is available, the server checks the list again before changing its status into the state CS.
+So in the extreme, it checks the list twice.
 This operation may take the time of 2N NetCheck_Ping_TIME_OUT.
 N is the number of NetCheck_Ping addresses.
-This time must be shorter that RD_TIMEOUT_iElection.
+The time must be lower that RD_TIMEOUT_iElection.